fbayon/nodejs-webapi-template/README.md

 ## Services

-Is a services for application.
+It's a services for application.

-All services autoload from folder "services", each service add to "app.services.<nameofservice>". each service should implement
+All services autoload from folder "services".
+Each services of "app.services" must implement:

 * **Bootstrap(app)** initial config for service
 * **Configure()** get object with the config like  " { "as": "auth" }", the "as" attribute is de name of service.